geoffmcl/Terrain/README.md

 # Terrain Project - 20150503

 I was looking for examples of overlaying a heightmap as a texture, and found a few.
-Most have a prequistite of GLUT/OpenGLUT, and cmake will abort if this is NOT found.
+Most have a prerequistite of GLUT/OpenGLUT, and cmake will abort if this is NOT found.
 The current 'main' example is Terrain2.

 ##### Terrain2: